Taming Video Models for 3D and 4D Generation via Zero-Shot Camera Control: Experiments

 \subsection{Implementation Details}

 Our framework is a training-free method that steers pre-trained VDMs for precise camera control, with no additional training or fine-tuning.
-Compared with pre-trained VDMs, our method incurs no training cost, while the inference time increases by approximately 40–50\%, mainly due to the IRR module (see Appendix~\ref{Appendix_time} for detailed efficiency analysis).
+At inference time, our IRR is applied during approximately the first 35-45\% of the steps.
+For example, when using the Wan2.1 \citep{Wan21} model with a UniPC \cite{UniPC} sampler to generate a video in 50 steps, our IRR is applied during approximately the first 20 steps, but users can fine-tune this number to 15-25 based on the scene for optimal results.

 \textbf{Setup.} Experiments primarily use the Wan2.1 Image-to-Video (I2V-14B) model~\citep{Wan21}.
 Generation runs on a single GPU with $\ge$69\,GB VRAM, producing videos up to 1280$\times$720.
-The per-pass sequence length depends on the chosen VDM’s capacity; longer videos are obtained by concatenation.
-For ablation and fair comparison, we also evaluate SVD~\citep{SVD}, which runs on a 24\,GB RTX~4090 for 25-frame inference.
-VDM ablation details are in Appendix~\ref{Appendix_VDM}.
+The per-pass sequence length depends on the chosen VDM’s capacity; wider-view videos are obtained by concatenation.
+We also evaluate on SVD~\citep{SVD}, which runs on a 24\,GB GPU for 25-frame inference, with qualitative results shown in Fig.~\ref{fig:vdmablation}.
+However, it is worth noting that SVD's implicit world knowledge is limited by its parameter count and training data, which restricts our method's performance.
+To further validate the transferability of our method, we also applied it to the recent LongCat-Video \citep{Longcat} model, again achieving results that surpass SOTA methods.

-Our pipeline follows a warp-and-repaint design.
-For warping, we test several depth estimation models, including VGGT~\citep{VGGT}, UniDepth~\citep{UniDepth}, Mega-SaM~\citep{MegaSaM}, and DepthCrafter~\citep{DepthCrafter}.
-The method adapts well across these choices, benefiting from the VDM’s strong world priors; see Appendix~\ref{Appendix_Depth} for depth-estimator ablations.

-\textbf{Test Datasets and Metrics.} For single-view 3D scene generation, we use data from LLFF~\citep{LLFF}, Tanks and Temples~\citep{Tanks}, MipNeRF~360~\citep{Mipnerf360}, and diverse internet, real-world, and AI-generated images.
+\textbf{Test Datasets and Metrics.} For single-view 3D scene generation, we use data from LLFF~\citep{LLFF}, Tanks and Temples~\citep{Tanks}, MipNeRF~360~\citep{Mipnerf360}, and diverse images such as portraits and AI-generated images (e.g., from Pixabay) to validate generalization, testing on 70+ single views from 40+ scenes for quantitative comparison.
 We report FID~\citep{FID} and $\mathrm{CLIP}_{\mathrm{sim}}$~\citep{CLIP}.
-For 4D trajectory control, we use challenging real-world videos, reporting FVD~\citep{FVD} and $\mathrm{CLIP\text{-}V}_{\mathrm{sim}}$.
-For both tasks, trajectory accuracy is measured with Absolute Trajectory Error (ATE), Relative Pose Error—Translation (RPE-T), and Relative Pose Error—Rotation (RPE-R).
-Full metric definitions are in Appendix~\ref{sec:Sup B}.
+As our single-view task does not have GT views, because it is a generation task rather than a reconstruction task, reference-based metrics like PSNR cannot measure the quality of ``imagined'' unseen scenes \citep{TrajectoryAttention, NVSSolver}.
+For 4D trajectory control, we test on 50+ videos generated from 30+ selected videos using different camera paths (sourced from DAVIS \citep{DAVIS}, movie clips, and VDM generations), reporting FVD~\citep{FVD} and $\mathrm{CLIP\text{-}V}_{\mathrm{sim}}$.
+Trajectory accuracy for both tasks is measured via ATE, RPE-T, and RPE-R, which are standard metrics for trajectory and geometric consistency \citep{FYC, CameraCtrl}.